 Plus, with a jaunty soundtrack you can’t go too wrong.

 Erm, yes.
 If you want to play this game then you’ll have to import it from Japan.
-Or get it off eBay.
-Or just watch the YouTube clips.
+Or get it off eBay (or just watch the YouTube clips for free).

-It was reviewed in N64 Magazine here in England and received 55%.
+It was reviewed in Future Publishing’s awesome N64 Magazine here in England and received 55%.
 Largely due to the confusion with the Japanese text.
+However, it’s worth nothing legendary Japanese gaming magazine Famitsu gave the title 33/40.

 Yeah, these are a sub-genre of dating games.
 In Japan, there’s quite a big industry centered around video game dating sims.